slowbutfast/arctic-map/frontend/src/config/API_CONFIG.md

 ### How It Works

-The system automatically detects the environment based on the browser's port:
+The system automatically detects the environment based on the frontend dev server port:
 - **Development** (when `window.location.port` is `'5173'`): Uses `http://localhost:8000`
-- **Production** (any other port): Uses relative URLs (empty string)
+- **Production** (any other port or no port): Uses relative URLs (empty string)

+This means the frontend knows it's in development mode only when running on Vite's dev server (port 5173).

 ## Usage